-The City established its Disclosure Policy (Appendix C) outlining its responsibilities as the issuer to make all reasonable efforts to assist underwriters in their efforts to comply with Security Exchange Commission or SEC Rule 15c2-12 and MSRB Rule G-36.
+The City established its Disclosure Policy (Appendix CB) outlining its responsibilities as the issuer to make all reasonable efforts to assist underwriters in their efforts to comply with Security Exchange Commission or SEC Rule 15c2-12 and MSRB Rule G-36.
 The City will file Continuing Disclosure reports and/or certificates with the Electronic Municipal Market Access (EMMA) system, the official repository for information on all municipal bonds.
 The City will also provide a copy of its Comprehensive Annual Financial Reports (CAFR) upon request and will disseminate other information that it deems pertinent to the market as required.
-While initial bond disclosure requirements pertain to bond offering statements, the City will provide financial information and notices of certain events on an ongoing basis throughout the life of the issue in accordance with continuing disclosure agreements to do so on a transaction-by-transaction basis.
-The listed events enumerated in SEC Rule 15c2-12 as of February 27, 2019, for which disclosure must be provided in a timely manner not in excess of ten business days after the occurrence of the event are:
+While initial bond disclosure requirements pertain to bond offering statements, the City will provide financial information and notices of materialcertain events on an ongoing basis throughout the life of the issue in accordance with continuing disclosure agreements to do so on a transaction-by-transaction basis.
+Material events are defined as those events, which are considered likely to reflect on the credit supporting the securities.
+The listed events considered material according to the enumerated in SEC Rule 15c2-12 as of February 27, 2019, for which disclosure must be provided SEC arein a timely manner not in excess of ten business days after the occurrence of the event are:

-- Rating changes - Non-payment related Defaults, if material - Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the security, or other material events affecting the tax exempt status of the security - Unscheduled draws on Debt Service reserves or Credit Enhancements reflecting financial difficulties - Modifications to the rights of securities holders, if material - Defeasances - Bond calls, if material - Tender offers - Release, substitution, or sale of property securing repayment of the securities, if material - Substitution of credit or liquidity providers, or their failure to perform - Principal and interest payment delinquencies - Bankruptcy, insolvency, receivership or similar event of the obligated person - Consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, then entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material - Appointment of a successor trustee or additional trustee or the change of name of a trustee, if material - Incurrence of a financial obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or similar terms of a financial obligation of the obligated person, any of which affect security holders, if material - Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties
+- Rating changes - Non-payment related Defaults, if material - Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the security, or other material or events affecting the tax exempt status of the security - Unscheduled draws on Debt Service reserves or Credit Enhancements reflecting financial difficulties - Modifications to the rights of securities holders, if material - Defeasances - •\\Optional, unscheduled or contingent bond callsBond calls, if material - Tender offers - Release, substitution, or sale of property securing repayment of the securities, if material - Substitution of credit or liquidity providers, or their failure to perform - Principal and interest payment delinquencies - Bankruptcy, insolvency, or receivership or similar event of the obligated person - Consummation of a mMerger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the issuer assets of the obligated person, other than in the ordinary course of business, then entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material - Appointment of a successor trustee or additional trustee or the change of name of a trustee, if material - Incurrence of a financial obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or similar terms of a financial obligation of the obligated person, any of which affect security holders, if material